-- 1. Buildings, structures, and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal, public utility, federal or state use. - b) Retail stores, the primary function of which is the distribution of merchandise for sale, rental or repair to the general public.
-Said merchandise being offered for distribution shall be stocked and displayed within the building except that the occasional conduct of an outdoor/sidewalk sale or the external display of merchandise, both meeting health and safety standards, is allowed but only by permit from the Board of Selectmen. - c) Bank or other financial institution. - d) Restaurant or other establishment providing food and beverages within a building. - e) Offices for business or professional use. - f) Undertaking establishment or funeral home. - 2.
+- 1. Buildings, structures, and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal, public utility, federal or state use. - b) Retail Sales (Revised May 14, 2012) - c) Bank or other financial institution. - d) Restaurant or other establishment providing food and beverages within a building. - e) Offices for business or professional use. - f) Undertaking establishment or funeral home. - g) Home Based Businesses subject to the provisions of SECTION V. USE REGULATIONS, Sub-Section AA Home Based Businesses (Added May 14, 2012) - h) Kennel when authorized by a special permit from the Zoning Board of Appeals (Added May 14, 2012) - 2.
 No dwelling other than single-family residences may hereafter be erected in this district. - 3.
+Accessory Family Dwelling Units may be authorized by special permit from the Zoning Board of Appeals subject to the provisions of Sub-Section L. Accessory Family Dwelling Units.

-Permitted and allowable uses pertaining to this district shall comply with the following dimensional regulations: - a) Minimum lot size: 20,000 sq. ft. - b) Maximum lot coverage, including accessory buildings: 30% - c) Minimum lot width: 100 ft. - d) Minimum front-yard building setback from street line for any building or structure hereafter erected including roadside stands or accessory buildings shall be 35 ft.
-The Board of Appeals may make exception to this upon appeal or written request if the setbacks of buildings on adjoining lots vary from this requirement. - e) Minimum side-yard and rear-yard setback shall be 15 ft. of which the first 10 ft. nearest each lot line, if the adjacent use is residential in whole or in part, shall not be used for the parking or storage of vehicles but shall be suitably landscaped. - f) Maximum building height: 40 ft. - g) Off-Street parking: For every 300 sq. ft. of gross floor space, at least one off-street parking space.
+- 4. Permitted and allowable uses pertaining to this district shall comply with the following dimensional regulations: - a) Minimum lot size: 20,000 sq. ft. - b) Maximum lot coverage, including accessory buildings: 30% - c) Minimum continuous frontage: 100 ft.

+- d) Minimum front-yard building setback from street line for any building or structure hereafter erected including roadside stands or accessory buildings shall be 35 ft.
+The Board of Appeals may make exception to this upon appeal or written request if the setbacks of buildings on adjoining lots vary from this requirement. - e) Minimum side-yard and rear-yard setback shall be 15 ft. of which the first 10 ft. nearest each lot line, if the adjacent use is residential in whole or in part, shall not be used for the parking or storage of vehicles but shall be suitably landscaped. - f) Maximum building height: 40 ft.
-(Paragraph 3 h) was deleted June 15, 2009)